bcgsc/ntSynt-viz/README.md

 # ntSynt-viz: Visualizing ntSynt synteny blocks

-Here, we provide an easy-to-use pipline for generating ribbon plots combined with chromosome painting to visualize the output synteny blocks from ntSynt.
+Here, we provide an easy-to-use pipeline for generating ribbon plots combined with chromosome painting to visualize the output synteny blocks from ntSynt.

 This flexible pipeline implements numerous features, including:
 * Option to normalize the strands of input chromosomes, based on a target assembly